 Before the discovery of the planet Neptune in 1846, the planet Venus had been the ruling planet.
 Neptune is now the ruler due to the association of it’s name with the Roman god of the sea, Neptune.
 In current, modern times, the planets Jupiter and Neptune are said to rule this Zodiacal sign and constellation.
 Its element is Water, an introverted sign and is one of four mutable signs.

-Pisces people can be seen as having a duality to their lives.
-This duality is due the perception or belief that Pisces people are seekers of enlightenment and tend to pursue matters of an intellectual and spiritual nature.
+Pisces people can be seen as having a duality in their lives.
+This duality is due to the perception or belief that Pisces people are seekers of enlightenment and tend to pursue matters of an intellectual and spiritual nature.
 They are generally viewed as being perceptive, emotional and reasonable.
-While they can be sensitive and sympathetic, they can also become over sensitive towards others or be very self indulged in the pursuit of their own pleasures.
+While they can be sensitive and sympathetic, they can also become oversensitive towards others or be very self-indulged in the pursuit of their own pleasures.
 A Pisces person is thought to be someone who likes to sit on the edge of social gatherings and not get in the middle of things.
 They can be viewed as being indecisive, passive, weak-willed as they don’t want to offend anybody, over-talkative, possibly confused about issues and this is just due to their flexible natures as they like to hear both sides of an issue and at the same time, they don’t want to offend anyone by taking “too harsh of a stance.”
 A good point about Pisces is their artistic natures, which again can get them into trouble if they seem to be drift-less and not well grounded.